 Most movies and TV shows are mostly soft sci-fi.
 Some are harder than others, the writers on Star Trek just used to put in a slot for exposition and some poor engineers and physicists had to come along and write convincing hard science techno-babble to cover their butts — back in the nineties me and some friends wrote an essay on how cloaking devices worked, which you can still occasionally find quoted in wikis and the like, it even sparked off some later stories (as far as we can tell — I never got a credit) and got incorporated into memory-alpha because of it.

-However, the Star Trek universe had some real science underpinning the baloney (at least until the reboot) even if terms like “Heisenberg Compensators” were bandied around, Star-Wars by comparison is so soft it has the rigidity of soup.
-In fact it hardly qualify as science-fiction at all and is more science-fantasy.
-Anytime real physics terms are mentioned they are used incorrectly (and no amount of fudging later will convince us that Han or Obi-Wan knew what a Parsec was or that Hyperspace uses length for time) and yet because of the existence of the magic, sorry psionics, sorry Force we are willing to overlook that and enjoy (at least until some idiot mentions midi-chlorians then all bets are off).
+However, the Star Trek universe had some real science underpinning the baloney (at least until the reboot), even if terms like “Heisenberg Compensators” were bandied around… Star-Wars by comparison is so soft it has the rigidity of soup.
+In fact, it hardly qualifies as science-fiction at all and is more science-fantasy.
+Anytime real physics terms are mentioned, they are used incorrectly (and no amount of fudging later will convince us that Han or Obi-Wan knew what a Parsec was or that Hyperspace uses length for time) and yet because of the existence of the magic, sorry psionics, sorry Force we are willing to overlook that and enjoy it (at least until some idiot mentions midi-chlorians then all bets are off).
 Oh, and those are not the odds of safely navigating an asteroid field either.

 In sci-fi (especially soft sci-fi) you can get away with using almost any device that a hard sci-fi author (extremely theoretical scientist usually) has ‘invented’ just by using the right generic name and never trying to explain how it works, this keeps the sci-fi universe ticking over with terms like, artificial satellite, hyperdrive (and hyperspace), wormholes, time-machines, laser guns, robots (and androids and cyborgs), anti-matter, anti-gravity, fusion reactors, force fields, psionics, mutations, tractor beams (available in gravitic, magnetic and acoustic flavours – mmh acoustic tractor beams), warp drives (and space and time warps), some of these I covered in my Science in science-fiction posts last year which you might find useful.